CCCD-Jamaica/cccd-sveltekit/README.md

 ### Decoupled Content Management System

-This project first started to use [Drupal](https://www.drupal.org/) as the main content management system, but due to the complexity of Drupal, it was decided to use [WordPress](https://wordpress.org/).
-Due to time constraints, the developer decided to switch to [Directus](https://directus.io/) for the next phase of the project for editing, updating, and adding content to the project.
+[WordPress](https://wordpress.org/) is the main headless content management system for the project.
 With the help of [Cursor AI](https://cursor.sh/), this is more realistic resource-wise.

-- [Directus](https://directus.io) - Decoupled content management system for the second phase of the project

 ### AI Tools